 Amazon is not primarily known as a logistics company, but there is a fact that should be considered a signal, not so weak, of the future "expansionist aims" of the giant founded by Jeff Bezos.
-And the signal is simple, for those who want and know how to read it: in the USA, in 2020 the Seattle company shipped more packages than FedEx.
+And the signal is simple, for those who want and know how to read it: in the USA, in 2020 the Seattle company shipped more parcels than FedEx.

 Why is this important, in my opinion?
 Logistics is a $ 1,5 trillion business and has long been controlled by a handful of key companies.
-“Few but good” (in some cases not even good).
+"Few but good" (in some cases not even good).
 In the US, these players are called FedEx, UPS and the national postal service.
-From last year it is clear that Amazon has definitely started to conquer this sector.
+Since last year it is clear that Amazon has definitely started to conquer this sector.

 A look at the data